 - 1/2 teaspoon baking powder

-- 1 cup brown rice flour could replace with rice flour
+- 1 cup brown rice flour I like using teff flour too.
+Sorghum would work as well.

 - 3/4 cup tapioca flour

 - 1/2 cup rice flour

 - 2 cups dark chocolate chips more or less to taste, about 1 bag

 Preheat oven to 350 degrees, grease or line a cookie sheet with a baking mat or parchment.

 I the bowl of the mixer, place the butter add sugars.
 Beat to mix well, then add in the eggs (of the flax egg) and vanilla, scraping the sides if necessary.